-Recently, I came down with an old fashioned case of the dreaded pink eye.
-Otherwise known medically as conjunctivitis, the symptoms of this ailment include several annoying things, like redness, itchiness, and waking up goopy.
+Recently, I came down with an old-fashioned case of the dreaded pink eye.
+Known medically as conjunctivitis, the symptoms of this ailment include several annoying things, like redness, itchiness, and waking up goopy.

 And then I was reminded of this quote by Helen Keller.